Skip to main content

 About

 IDUN is a single player strategy game.
 It was developed by IDUN Interactive and was released on January 20, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Explosive singleplayer action RTS with a story campaign.
 Hold the line against massive swarms on a fully simulated battlefield.